StoneTapeStudios/sts-sveltekit-template/README.md

 # Stone Tape Studios SvelteKit Template

-A modern, minimal, and opinionated starter for developers, built with SvelteKit, TypeScript, Drizzle ORM, Tailwind CSS, and Auth.js.
+A modern, minimal, and opinionated starter built with SvelteKit, TypeScript, Drizzle ORM, Tailwind CSS, and Auth.js.

 This starter kit is designed for those who want a clean, extensible foundation for building modern, full-stack web applications.